DeezyE/Portfolio2/README.md

 I like it!
 Check it:
 ![May29 Layout](https://github.com/DeezyE/Portfolio2/blob/master/assets/may29screen2.png)

+**Hustle**
+My first internship interview tomorrow!
+It's with 2ndlease.com.au I believe.
+Should be interesting.

+Sent out my CV and a cover letter to PCCW global after our mentor - Anna Gerber told us that they were about to close applications for interns and that they have a great culture focus.
+My kind of jam!

 ### Todo
 - Switch my ugly html chunks in the .js file over to a prettier and more intelligent value-replacement system.
 - Fix navbar